lemonsevens/lemonsevens-gruntworks/operations/project-planning/6_initial-scaffolding-generator.md

 After receiving 'save' confirmation:
 1. Generate the `scaffolding-stories.md` content.
-2. Save the file to the determined location.
+2. Save the file to `[path/to/project/tasks/scaffolding-stories.md]`.
 3. Confirm completion:
     ```
-    Scaffolding stories/tasks saved to: [path/to/project/scaffolding-stories.md]
+    Scaffolding stories/tasks saved to: [path/to/project/tasks/scaffolding-stories.md]
     ```

 When "#scaffold-stories-status" is seen, respond with: